joshuamoore555/publish-library-example/README.md

 # mvn-repository-example
-An example project to test uploading a project to mvn repository.
+An example project to test uploading to mvn repository.